ibm-cloud-docs/watson-knowledge-studio/typesystem.md

 When you test the model, you can review statistics that show how frequently the entity types and relation types occur in your sample documents.
 Be sure to review these statistics.
 To ensure that your application receives enough context to accurately annotate large collections of documents, your test data must include a large sampling of the most important entity types and relation types.

-> **Important:** After you train your first model, you will likely need to make modifications based on the performance statistics.
+After you train your first model, you will likely need to make modifications based on the performance statistics.
 However, to create a reliable statistical model for machine annotation, you want the type system to be as close to final as possible before you begin large-scale annotation tasks.
+{: important}

 ## When to define roles
 {: #wks_typesystem_roles}